-Barb Komar, RN, RCC (North Vancouver Office)
+Barb Komar, RN, RCC (Telephone and Online)

 Barb Komar loves working with people.
 She has been a Registered Nurse (Winnipeg) since she was 20, and then went back to school to get a degree in Psychology from Simon Fraser University, completed another 2 years of wellness management courses, and then did a Masters in Counselling Psychology degree from Arizona State University with honors.